Claude Noël

-Claude Noël (born October 31, 1955) is a Canadian professional scout with the New Jersey Devils, former NHL player and head coach.
-Noël has close to 30 years experience coaching with his most recent coaching position being head coach of the Vancouver Giants of the Western Hockey League in the 2014–2015 season.
+Claude Noël (born October 31, 1955) is a Canadian professional ice hockey former player and coach.
+He most recently worked as a scout with the New Jersey Devils of the National Hockey League (NHL).
+Noël has close to 30 years experience coaching with his most recent coaching position being head coach of the Vancouver Giants of the Western Hockey League in the 2014–15 season.
+He played 7 games in the NHL with the Washington Capitals during the 1979–80 season.
+The rest of his playing career, which lasted from 1976 to 1988, was mainly spent in the minor leagues.

 Playing career

 Noël was undrafted after playing 1974–75 with the Kitchener Rangers, but he was signed as a professional with the Buffalo Norsemen of the North American Hockey League (NAHL), starting a long minor league playing career.
 The next season, he moved up to the American Hockey League (AHL) with the Hershey Bears.
 He stayed with the Bears until 1981, earning one call-up to the Washington Capitals in the 1979–80 season of seven games.
 After Hershey he played with several teams in the International Hockey League: Toledo Goaldiggers, Kalamazoo Wings and Milwaukee Admirals before retiring in 1988.
 While with the Buffalo Norsemen, his team ended up involved in what is now considered to be an infamous pre game brawl with the Johnstown Jets.
 The events of this brawl and subsequent forfeited game would form the basis of a memorable scene between the Charleston Chiefs and the Peterboro Patriots in the cult film Slap Shot.
 Claude Noel confirmed that he was on the ice for that event during a press conference on November 16, 2011.